pedroArriola/GitDemo/README.md

 # Git Demo Repo

-This is a demo app for the Git course.
+This is a sample repository for the Git course.

 ## Roadmap

-* Add new features
+- Add new features
-* Fix the bugs
+- Fix the bugs